Raziz1/PCB_Business_Card/README.md

 </p>
 <p align="center"><i>MATLAB Matching Network S-parameters</i></p>

+S11 represents the return loss of a device, indicating how much of the input power supplied to the device reflects back to the input port.
+For an NFC antenna design, it is desired for it to have the lowest gain at at 13.56 MHz.

 ## PCB Design
 For the final design of the antenna I ended up settling on the following parameters:
 * $D_0 = 39mm$